cloudposse/docs/content/kubernetes-backing-services/monitoring/prometheus-operator.md

 # Install

-You can install `prometheus-operator` in a few different ways, but we recomend to use the [Master Helmfile](https://github.com/cloudposse/geodesic/blob/master/rootfs/conf/kops/helmfile.yaml).
+You can install `prometheus-operator` in a few different ways, but we recommend to use the [Helmfile](https://github.com/cloudposse/helmfiles/blob/master/helmfile.d/0400.prometheus-operator.yaml).

 ## Install using Master Helmfile